vikasprsd7/Paytm-FinTech-Analytics-AI-Platform/credit_risk_lending_ml/README.md

 Even though this dataset has no explicit gender or location field, several of the included variables can act as **correlated proxies for protected attributes** in a real deployment, and that **risk doesn't go away just because the columns are literally about income or credit history**:

-- **`employment_type`** is a **plausible proxy:**Gig and informal work in India are concentrated among certain demographic and geographic groups.
+- **`employment_type`** is a **plausible proxy:** Gig and informal work in India are concentrated among certain demographic and geographic groups.
 Since gig workers also show more missing bureau scores and higher modeled risk, heavily penalizing `employment_type == gig` could indirectly disadvantage these groups, even without using protected attributes directly.
 - **`monthly_income_inr`** correlates with location (urban vs. rural, Tier-1 vs. Tier-3 city) and, at a population level, with gender given labor-force participation and pay gaps — so income can silently reintroduce a location- or gender-correlated signal into a model that never saw those fields.
-- **`credit_bureau_score`** itself is a proxy of a proxy: Bureau depth and score quality in India is correlated with prior formal-credit access, which is itself unevenly distributed by geography and historically by gender (women and rural applicants are disproportionately "thin-file").
+- **`credit_bureau_score`** itself is a **proxy of a proxy:** Bureau depth and score quality in India is correlated with prior formal-credit access, which is itself unevenly distributed by geography and historically by gender (women and rural applicants are disproportionately "thin-file").

-**Note:** that `is_thin_file` — the very flag this project engineered to be *fair to* new-to-credit applicants — is therefore also a variable to monitor for disparate impact, since it isn't evenly distributed across demographic groups either.
+**Note:** that **`is_thin_file`** — The very flag this project engineered to be *fair to* new-to-credit applicants — is therefore also a variable to monitor for disparate impact, since it isn't evenly distributed across demographic groups either.

 ## **Recommended Governance Step Before Going-Live**
-Use a **maker-checker human review for declined thin-file applicants** (`is_thin_file == 1`).
+Use a **Maker-Checker Human Review for declined thin-file applicants** (`is_thin_file == 1`).

 This can reduce proxy-driven errors, especially where bureau scores are imputed, while creating an audit trail for monitoring potential disparities across employment or geography-related cohorts.